 TXO Partners, L.P.
 (TXO Partners or the Partnership) is an independent oil and gas company that was formed as a Delaware limited partnership in January 2012 (with an effective inception of operations at January 18, 2012).
 The operations of TXO Partners are governed by the provisions of the partnership agreement, as amended, executed by the general partner, TXO Partners GP, LLC (the General Partner) and the limited partners.
 The General Partner is the manager and operator of TXO Partners.
 The General Partner is managed by the board of directors and executive officers of our General Partner.
-The members of the board of directors of our General Partner is managed by the sole member of our General Partner.
+The members of the board of directors of our General Partner are appointed by MorningStar Oil & Gas, LLC ("MSOG"), as the sole member of our General Partner.
 TXO Partners will remain in existence unless and until dissolved in accordance with the terms of the partnership agreement.